How to Stain Outdoor Wood for Durability (Revised

 center grain.
 If you have ever noticed a fence post, which is cracking

-all 4 sides, you will be assured the core of the tree is in the center
+all 4 sides, that indicates that the core of the tree is in the center

 of the timber.
 That core of the tree’s closest route for the crack is